Parsley vs. Watercress — Health Impact and Nutrition Comparison

 Table of contents

-We will compare parsley and watercress in terms of nutrition and health impacts.
+This article will explore the differences between parsley and watercress in terms of nutrition and health impact.

 Parsley and watercress have different textures and tastes.
-Parsley has white skin; they are similar in texture to carrots.
-Parsley is a leafy herb and vegetable that belongs to the Petroselinum genus, while watercress belongs to the Brassicaceae family.
-Parsley has a clean and peppery taste and green color, while raw watercress has a peppery flavor, similar to mustard and wasabi, and is soft, mid-green leaves with an unbroken edge and an oval shape.
+Parsley has a clean and peppery taste, while raw watercress has a peppery flavor, similar to mustard and wasabi.
+Watercress has soft, mid-green leaves with an unbroken edge and an oval shape.

-Both parsley and watercress are low in calories; however, parsley has three times more calories than watercress.
+Both parsley and watercress are low in calories; however, parsley provides 3 times more calories than watercress.

-Both watercress and parsley are low-carb foods; however, parsley has five times more carbs than watercress: it contains 6.33g of carbs per 100g, whereas watercress contains 1.29g of carbs per 100g.
+Both watercress and parsley are low-carb foods; however, parsley provides five times more carbs than watercress.

 Watercress and parsley have no cholesterol.

-Watercress and parsley have a tiny amount of protein.
+Both watercress and parsley have negligible amounts of protein.

-The vitamin content of parsley is richer than that of watercress.
+The vitamin content of parsley is richer than that of watercress, although both are full of various vitamins essential for health.

-Moreover, parsley falls in the range of the top 10% of foods as a source of Vitamin C, and Vitamin A. 100g of parsley can cover your daily Vitamin A need.
+Moreover, parsley falls in the range of the top 10% of foods as a source of Vitamin C and Vitamin A. 100g of parsley can fully cover your daily Vitamin A need.

-On the other hand, watercress contains more Vitamin E, Vitamin B2, and Vitamin B5.
+On the other hand, watercress contains slightly more Vitamin E, Vitamin B2, and Vitamin B5.

-Parsey is richer in minerals than watercress.
-It contains 30 times more iron, falling in the range of the top 9% of foods as a source of iron.
+Parsley is richer in minerals than watercress.
+It contains around 30 times more iron, falling in the range of the top 9% of foods as a source of iron.

 Parsley also has more calcium, zinc, magnesium, copper, and potassium

-Parsley's high folate content can help lower blood homocysteine levels, linked to an increased risk of heart disease.
+Parsley's high folate content can help lower blood homocysteine levels, which is linked to an increased risk of heart disease.

-According to some test-tube studies, it also contains polyacetylenes, which may have anticancer properties .
+According to some in vitro studies, parsley also contains polyacetylenes, which may have anticancer properties (1).

-High levels of carotenoids have been shown in studies to protect against the development of heart disease and lower your risk of heart attack and stroke .
-Watercress is high in antioxidants such as beta carotene, zeaxanthin, and lutein.
+High levels of carotenoids have been shown in studies to protect against the development of heart disease and lower your risk of heart attack and stroke (2).
+Watercress is high in antioxidants such as beta-carotene, zeaxanthin, and lutein.
 Low levels of these carotenoids have been linked to heart disease and hypertension.

-Sulforaphane, found in parsley, has been shown in studies to be effective in treating breast, colon, prostate, and ovarian cancers.
-Parsley is also high in Vitamin C, an antioxidant with free-radical scavenging properties, which provides anticancer protection .
-Polyacetylenes extracted from parsley have chemoprotective and cytotoxic activity .
+Sulforaphane, found in parsley, has been shown to be effective in treating breast, colon, prostate, and ovarian cancers.
+Parsley is also high in Vitamin C, an antioxidant with free-radical scavenging properties, which provides anticancer protection (3).
+Polyacetylenes extracted from parsley have chemoprotective and cytotoxic activity (4).

-Several studies show a direct relationship between eating fiber-rich foods like parsley and a lower risk of type 2 diabetes.
-One cup of parsley contains 7 grams of soluble fiber, which may help lower cholesterol and regulate blood sugar .
+Several studies show a direct relationship between eating fiber-rich foods like parsley and a lower risk of type 2 diabetes (6).
+One cup of parsley contains 7 grams of soluble fiber, which may help lower cholesterol and regulate blood sugar levels (7).

 Numerous studies have demonstrated that lutein and zeaxanthin are critical for eye health.
 They specifically protect your eyes from blue light damage.
 Lutein and zeaxanthin have also been linked to a decreased risk of age-related macular degeneration and cataracts.

-Another study found that eating parsley reduced the risk of bone fractures in postmenopausal women with osteoporosis.
+Another study found that eating parsley reduced the risk of bone fractures in postmenopausal women with osteoporosis (10).

 - Health attributes of roots and tubers